vonSchlotzkow/sysmlv2-jupyter-docker/README.md

 You can also view notebooks via [nbviewer](https://nbviewer.jupyter.org/github/freeandfair/sysmlv2-jupyter-docker/tree/master/notebooks) and from there it's possible to start up [Binder](https://mybinder.org).

-### Dockerhub
+### DockerHub

-Docker images are also [available](https://hub.docker.com/r/freeandfair/sysmlv2-jupyter).
-These are only of the Jupyter installation not the API server.
+Images are also available [on DockerHub](https://hub.docker.com/r/freeandfair/sysmlv2-jupyter).
+These are only of the Jupyter installation, not the API server.

 See below for specific pull statements.